PhotonJSON v1.0.4 Released

 In PhotonJSON, we have achieved a performance very close to mergJSON, not forgetting that mergJSON uses an external, processing at a lower level than LiveCode and as a result a better processing speed compared to native Livecode.

-Convert a JSON to an LC Array in a less time equal to or very close to that of mergJSON.
+Convert a JSON to an LC Array in less or almost equal time achieved by mergJSON.

 When converting an LC Array to JSON you can specify whether the JSON is beautifully formatted.